FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 We won't add any claims yet - see :ref:`firely_auth_settings_userstore` to read up on how they work.

 If you did this, you can stop Firely Auth again in the command window you started it in (``Ctrl+C``), and start it again.
-You will now be able to login as ``alice`` with the password as configured above after completing the remaining steps.
+You will should be able to login as ``alice`` with the password as configured above.

 This time, Firely Auth will tell you that there are no clients configured that can access data on your behalf.